Yazeed08/Solara-Executor/README.md

 # Roblox slot insertion
- This is a Roblox script which allows users to insert their own slots.
+ This is a Roblox script which allows users to insert their own slots using a GUI.

  The script creates a record of what models where insert by who and when in a lua table.
 It then uses that data to set a cool-down (or debounce) on each player. \
  The script also logs the insert to a discord webhook, although you should also specify a guilded webhook as fallback (will be introduced later).